 Bart J.M.
 Melis-Dankers, Frank Westerhuis, Joost Heutink, Dick de Waard

-Introduction: Royal Dutch Visio is a Centre of Expertise for blind and partially sighted people that offers rehabilitation services at multiple location across the Netherlands.
+Introduction: Royal Dutch Visio is a Centre of Expertise for blind and partially sighted people that offers rehabilitation services at multiple locations across the Netherlands.
 Training and advice with regard to safe and independent mobility is one of our main services.
 Twenty years ago, Visio started the rehabilitation programme AutO&Mobility which focusses on participation of visually impaired people in motorised traffic, including private cars, minicars, mobility scooters, (pedal electric) bicycles and agricultural vehicles.
-In the last 10 years we have seen a vast increase of patients with relatively good vision who experience non-specific visual complaints due to acquired brain damage (ABI) and neurological disease (e.g. stroke, multiple sclerosis, Parkinson’s disease or dementia).
+In the last 10 years, we have seen a vast increase of patients with relatively good vision who experience non-specific visual complaints due to acquired brain damage (ABI) and neurological disease (e.g. stroke, multiple sclerosis, Parkinson’s disease or dementia).
 Although these patients may formally fulfil the legal visual requirements for medical fitness to drive with respect to visual field and visual acuity, the visual problems they experience (e.g. blurry vision, glare, light adaptation problems, reduced visual attention) may hinder safe traffic participation in a motorised vehicle.

 Methods: By the rehabilitation programme AutO&Mobility Visio offers a one-stop service model for visually impaired patients who require advice with respect to motorised traffic participation.
 This programme is based on a model of strategical, tactical and operational driving tasks.
 Patients receive extensive visual function assessment (90 min), observation of practical orientation and mobility (90 min) and neuropsychological screening (45 min).
 Finally, based on the results, they directly get tailored individual advice (60 min) with respect to their personal mobility options, legal situation, own responsibility, training options and alternative transport modalities.
 This service is part of the national health care system.